Waldorf education: Science

+A Swedish parent wrote a book in 1990 stating that Waldorf schools do not allow questioning the historical accuracy of the Old Testament.
+Dan Dugan reiterated such criticism in an interview from 2016, accusing Waldorf schools of teaching pseudohistory.

 One study of science curriculum compared a group of American Waldorf school students to American public school students on three different test variables.
 Two tests measured verbal and non-verbal logical reasoning and the third was an international TIMSS test.
 The TIMSS test covered scientific understanding of magnetism.
 The researchers found that Waldorf school students scored higher than both the public school students and the national average on the TIMSS test while scoring the same as public school students on the logical reasoning tests.
-However, when the logical reasoning tests measured students' understanding of part-to-whole relations, the Waldorf students also outperformed the public school students.
+When the logical reasoning tests measured students' understanding of part-to-whole relations, the Waldorf students also outperformed the public school students.
 The authors of the study noted the Waldorf students' enthusiasm for science, but viewed the science curriculum as "somewhat old-fashioned and out of date, as well as including some doubtful scientific material".

 In 2008, Stockholm University terminated its Waldorf teacher training courses.
 In a statement, the university said "the courses did not encompass sufficient subject theory and a large part of the subject theory that is included is not founded on any scientific base".
 The dean, Stefan Nordlund, stated "the syllabus contains literature which conveys scientific inaccuracies that are worse than woolly; they are downright dangerous".